-Codes (this list is not exhaustive) Subthemes Theme Coach applied motivation strategies to anti-doping Coaches' actions Impact of the conversations. following their CoachMADE Coach's behaviour change has an impact on involvement in the program. parents' behaviour.
-CoachMADE Coach has been able to inform others around supplements. project.
+Codes (this list is not exhaustive) Subthemes Theme Coach applied motivation strategies to anti-doping conversations.
+Coach's behaviour change has an impact on parents' behaviour.
+Coach has been able to inform others around supplements.
 Coach has built rapport with his athletes.
 Coach has stopped taking supplements.
-Coaches' have begun to use autonomous- supportive behaviours outside of coaching.
+Coaches' have begun to use autonomous-supportive behaviours outside of coaching.
 Coach included values in newsletter and has set up meetings with parents.
-Engaging athletes in doping education increased parents' awareness of club ethos.
+Engaging athletes in doping education increased Subthemes Coaches' actions following their involvement in the CoachMADE project.
+Theme Impact of the CoachMADE program. parents' awareness of club ethos.
 Knowledge on anti-doping can facilitate the start of conversations with the athletes.
 Workshop information supported coach in alternative coaching situations.
 Workshops gave coach confidence to talk to athletes and parents.
 Workshops led to ethics-related conversations with athletes.
 Workshops stimulate and shaped discussions around doping.
 Workshops had an influence on coaching practices.
-Athletes reported increased knowledge of anti- Coaches' self- doping after coach attended anti-doping courses. reflections Athletes responded positively to coaches changing following their behaviours. involvement in the Coach has become more self-reflective.
-CoachMADE Coach has noticed a change in athletes' behaviour. project.
+Athletes reported increased knowledge of anti- doping after coach attended anti-doping courses.
+Athletes responded positively to coaches changing behaviours.
+Coach has become more self-reflective.
+Coach has noticed a change in athletes' behaviour.
 Coach reflected on the relevance of motivation content across situations.
 Increased awareness of the link between doping and motivation.
 Increased coaches' awareness of doping related information.
+Coaches' self- reflections following their involvement in the CoachMADE project.
 Increased coaches' awareness of motivation.